Running: Events

 Running is both a competition and a type of training for sports that have running or endurance components.
 As a sport, it is split into events divided by distance and sometimes includes permutations such as the obstacles in steeplechase and hurdles.
 Running races are contests to determine which of the competitors is able to run a certain distance in the shortest time.
 Today, competitive running events make up the core of the sport of athletics.
 Events are usually grouped into several classes, each requiring substantially different athletic strengths and involving different tactics, training methods, and types of competitors.

 Running competitions have probably existed for most of humanity's history and were a key part of the ancient Olympic Games as well as the modern Olympics.
 The activity of running went through a period of widespread popularity in the United States during the running boom of the 1970s.
 Over the next two decades, as many as 25 million Americans were doing some form of running or jogging – accounting for roughly one tenth of the population.
 Today, road racing is a popular sport among non-professional athletes, who included over 7.7 million people in America alone in 2002.

 Limits of speed

 Footspeed, or sprint speed, is the maximum speed at which a human can run.
 It is affected by many factors, varies greatly throughout the population, and is important in athletics and many sports.
+Air resistance for top sprinters can take up to 5% of their energy.